 Candidates for the Bachelor of Science in Biomedical Sciences: Health Sciences degree must have an earned Associate Degree (for which a minimum of 60 credits will be awarded towards the Health Sciences degree) OR earned 60 transferable credits to UW-Milwaukee (for which equivalent course credit will be applied toward the Health Sciences degree after transcripts are reviewed).
 How to Apply.

-Candidates for the Bachelor of Science in Information Science & Technology (IST) must have at least one year of professional IT experience and a cumulative GPA of 2.00 from all accredited institutions.
+Candidates for the Bachelor of Science in Information Science & Technology (IST) must have earned at least 60 degree-applicable credits, at least one year of professional IT experience, and a cumulative GPA of 2.00 from all prior accredited colleges and universities.
 How to Apply.

 Candidates for the Bachelor of Science in Nursing program must have:

-- Associate Degree in Nursing (ADN) or nursing diploma
+- Associate Degree in Nursing (ADN) or undergraduate nursing diploma

 - Active, unencumbered state RN license